pikatoste/test.sh/README.md

 ### Stack traces

-Errors logged contain a message with the function, source file and line number where the error occurred, optionally folowed by a stack trace depending on the STACK_TRACE configuration setting.
+Errors logged contain a message with the function, source file and line number where the error occurred, optionally followed by a stack trace depending on the STACK_TRACE configuration setting.
 Source file paths in the error message and individual frames in the stack trace can be pruned with configuration option PRUNE_PATH.

 Errors are logged for each individual test, teardown functions, and the main script if in managed mode.
 This means